Javi Navarro (footballer, born 1974)

-Francisco Javier "Javi" Vicente Navarro (born 6 February 1974) is a Spanish retired professional footballer.
+Francisco Javier "Javi" Vicente Navarro (born 6 February 1974) is a Spanish former professional footballer.

 During his career, the central defender represented mainly Valencia and Sevilla, achieving great success with the latter club – five major titles, including two UEFA Cups.
 Over 15 seasons, greatly hindered by injuries, he amassed La Liga totals of 224 matches and three goals.

 Navarro played four times for Spain, making his debut in 2006.

 Club career

 Valencia

 Navarro was born in Valencia.
 A product of hometown club Valencia CF's youth system, he made his first-team debut during the 1993–94 season – four La Liga appearances – and, after a loan stint with CD Logroñés also in the top flight, returned for 1995–96, playing 19 matches as the side finished runners-up.

 Navarro suffered a serious knee injury in late 1996, being out of action almost three years and then loaned to neighbours Elche CF for 2000–01 upon his recovery.